xivanalysis/xivanalysis/docs/composing-job-analysis.md

 # Composing job analysis

-Long overdue; this document aims to provide an outline for composing the various tools available into a consistent experience.
-Where possible, this document will avoid delving into the implementation details - instead focusing on the broad strokes, in the hope it may also prove helpful for translators and such.
+This document aims to provide an outline for composing the various tools available into a consistent experience.
+Where possible, this document will avoid delving into the implementation details - instead focusing on the broad strokes, in the hope it may also prove helpful for translators and the like.

 ## Overview of the module structure